Crossplay (cosplay)

 In most countries that play host to hobbyists who would call themselves cosplayers, female-to-male crossplayers (females costumed as male characters, sometimes abbreviated "FtM") are far more common, due to a variety of social and cultural factors.

-Many females crossplay for the same reasons that they would cosplay – because they like the character or the costume, and wish to represent that.
-In Japan, female costumers tend to dominate the field of cosplay in general, often portraying an assortment of colorful characters regardless of gender.

-As bishōnen are portrayed in manga and anime as liminal beings, it is considered "easier" for a female to cross-play as a bishōnen than it would be for her to crossplay as a male character from a Western series.
+As bishōnen are portrayed in manga and anime as liminal beings, it is considered "easier" for women to cross-play as bishōnen than it would be for them to crossplay as a male character from a Western series.